wizlab-it/dyspatcher/README.md

 The administrator username is by default **ADMIN**.
 Administrator username can be customized with:
  * **-n**, **--admin-nickname**: Admin nickname, minimum 4 characters, maximum 15, only numbers or uppercase characters.

+Administrator username is always all uppercase, whilst normal users usernames are all lowercase (plus digits).

+### Administrator encryption keys

 By default, at startup a new RSA key is automatically generated for the administrator.

 It is possible to use a custom private key (generated with *openssl* or extracted from a previous session) specifying the file with **--admin-private-key**

 Example: